 Cross Country riders typically gravitate toward bikes with 100-120mm of front, or front and rear suspension travel.

-Moving one step up, trail bikes most often fall into the 120-160mm travel range, while enduro bikes bump up to the 170mm plus travel range.
+Moving one step up, trail bikes most often fall into the 120-160mm travel range, while enduro bikes jump up to the 170mm plus travel range.

 With each step up in travel, full-suspension bikes tend to get more capable on the downhills but are a bit less responsive on the climbs.
 Because longer travel bikes tend to be stronger and heavier, their climbing prowess suffers to a certain extent.

-Regardless of the amount of travel you decide you need, as you move up in the price range, the suspension components offer more adjustments to enable you to customize the ride quality for your preferences and riding.
+Regardless of the amount of travel you decide you need, as you move up in the price range, the suspension components offer more adjustments to enable you to customize the ride quality to your preferences.
 While basic suspension components allow for basic stiffness adjustments, more expensive/advanced suspension parts also enable the rider to adjust the amount of hydraulic compression and rebound damping the fork or shock provides.

-The front suspension forks equipped on most under $1,500 mountain bikes use coil springs, which are very reliable, but are harder to adjust for riders of different weights and riding styles.
+The front suspension forks equipped on mountain bikes under $1,500 mostly use coil springs, which are very reliable, but are harder to adjust for riders of different weights and riding styles.
 As you get to the $1,500 price range, suspension forks start to use air springs, which are both lighter and easier to tune.

 The increased adjustability makes it much easier to precisely tune the suspension for riders of varying sizes and weights.
 Cannondale makes setting up your suspension even easier with the Cannondale App, which includes a suspension setup guide customized to your bike and weight.